 - Favor a heavier use of images for emails targeted at a mobile viewership, since they make great tap targets.

-- Send a test email to Inbox Preview before deploying to your subscribers to get data on spam filter performance.
+- Send a test email to Everest's Design & Content feature before deploying to your subscribers to get data on spam filter performance.

 - Test different image-to-text ratios to determine what works best for your business.